baralankit111/Bike-Management-System-Python-/README.md

  Planning to have a Bike management system for motorbike dealer but at the same time, you are not sure whether the resources that you have are enough.
 What will you do?
 You will define a work plan that will ensure you spend the little resources available to finish the Bike management system that is an Algorithm.

+ Pseudocode

+ 	Pseudocode for display.py module:
+START
+Define a function startScreen()
+          Open a text file containing bikes name,model,company name using file mode open
+          Read all the lines of the file using readlines() and store in a variable
+          Close the file
+          Declare a for loop in lines print line of the lines
+END

+	Pseudocode for dateTime.py module:
+START
+Define 	a 	function 	getDate() return the current date  Define a function getTime() return the current time
+END